transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 <p class="caption">(\#fig:h-indices)Distribution of h5-index across disciplines</p>
 </div>

-To be able to include all journals for analysis that splits by discipline, the missing categorisations were added afterwards.
-To this end, we scraped all disciplines and subdisciplines from GoogleScholar and matched those to our data.
+To be able to include all journals for analysis that distinguishes by discipline, the missing categorisations were added afterwards.
+To this end, we scraped all disciplines and sub-disciplines from Google Scholar and matched those to our data.
-^[The code for collecting the data from GoogleScholar can be found here:
+^[The code for collecting the data from Google Scholar can be found here:
 ADD LINKS HERE TO DATA AND SCRIPT]

-As stated, the criteria for inclusion into the GoogleScholar rankings are opaque and non-reproducible.
+As stated, the criteria for inclusion into the Google Scholar rankings are opaque and non-reproducible.
 For example it is possible for a journal to be included in different disciplines, which makes a lot of sense
 (for example "Physics & Mathematics" along with "Engineering & Computer Science").
-It is however also possible for a journal to be included in a sub-discipline, and not in the parent discipline, despite having a higher h-index than all journals listed in the parten discipline.^[As of 2019-07-02, the "Journal of Cleaner Production" is listed in the social sciences under "sustainable development" (https://scholar.google.at/citations?view_op=top_venues&hl=en&vq=soc_sustainabledevelopment).
+It is however also possible for a journal to be included in a sub-discipline, and not in the parent discipline, despite having a higher h-index than all journals listed in the parent discipline.^[As of 2019-07-02, the "Journal of Cleaner Production" is listed in the social sciences under "sustainable development" (https://scholar.google.at/citations?view_op=top_venues&hl=en&vq=soc_sustainabledevelopment).